 Urinary tract infections (UTIs) are common infections of childhood that may affect any part of the urinary tract, from the urethra to the kidneys.
-The following guidance will focus on uncomplicated UTIs in otherwise healthy children.
+The following guidance will focus on treating uncomplicated UTIs with an appropriate narrow spectrum antibiotic for the shortest effective duration.
 Infections in children with underlying renal diseases, anatomic or functional anomalies of the urinary tract, urinary catheters, or immunocompromising conditions/therapies constitute complicated UTIs and must be approached on an individual basis.

-General Management
+General Management and Treatment

 - 1. Start by obtaining an appropriate urine sample for urinalysis and urine culture.
-Urine culture should be performed if urinalysis is positive or if there is a high clinical suspicion for infection. - Clean-catch urine specimens should be obtained in all toilet trained children.
+Urine culture should be performed if urinalysis is positive or if there is a high clinical suspicion for infection. - a.
+Clean-catch urine specimens should be obtained in all toilet trained children.
 While bagged urine samples can be used for initial urinalysis, catheterization is recommended to obtain appropriate samples for urine cultures in pre-toilet trained children. - 2.
-Decide whether empiric antibiotic therapy for presumed UTI is warranted, and prescribe the most appropriate empiric therapy for the optimal duration (see Table 1).
-Sometimes, it may be reasonable to wait until culture results are back before prescribing antibiotics.
+Decide whether empiric antibiotic therapy for presumed UTI is warranted, and prescribe the most appropriate empiric therapy for the optimal duration (see Table 1). - a.
+Does the child have presumed cystitis or pyelonephritis? - i.
+These symptoms suggest pyelonephritis and it is recommended to treat empirically if present: Fever, vomiting, flank pain, or costovertebral angle tenderness. - ii.
+Children without signs or symptoms of pyelonephritis: Consider waiting for urine culture results to make a definitive diagnosis and optimal management. - b.
+Has the child had prior culture-confirmed UTIs to guide empiric therapy? - i.
+Previous urine culture results and susceptibilities may help guide the choice of empiric therapy.